rikkimax/Dvorm/README.md

 You can utilise objects as properties.
 But note that you cannot have an object have an object as an id as well it being an id.
 However a work around is making for each class an id class.
 Name mangling will occur in the form prop_(prop.prop'sprop).
 In other words page_chapter.

+For properties that are objects have a default value.
+Currently it does not build one if required.

 To be able to operate any operation upon a model you require a database to operate with.
 To do so you utilise the database providers.
 You can set a database connection information at a global level or upon a model.

 **Global**